-As an example of application of higher order entropic estimates we establish a global existence theorem around constant equilibrium states provided that $\log(\rho_0/\rho{\infty})$ , $\log(T_0/T{\infty})$ , and $v_0/\sqrt{T_0}$ are small enough in appropriate spaces, which may be interpreted heuristically as an existence theorem for small Mach number flows.
+Finally, as an example of application of higher order entropic estimates, we establish a global existence theorem around constant equilibrium states provided that $\log(\rho_0/\rho\infty)$ , $\log(T_0/T\infty)$ , and $v_0/\sqrt{T_0}$ are small enough in appropriate spaces, which may be interpreted heuristically as an existence theorem for small Mach number flows.
+We do not claim originality in these existence results since it is well known that such smooth solution exists, but in its variant proof since it illustrates the use of higher order entropic estimates and the results are formulated in terms of higher order entropy estimators.

-In Section 2 we discuss the concept of higher order entropies.
-In Section 3 we derive higher order entropies governing equations and in Section 4 we establish various weighted inequalities.
-In Section 5 we establish that higher order entropies satisfy conditional entropic inequalities.
-Finally, in Section 6, as an example of application, we concentrate on global solutions.
+In Sec.
+2, we discuss the concept of higher order entropies.
+In Sec.
+3, we derive higher order entropies governing equations and in Sec.
+4, we establish various weighted inequalities.
+In Sec.
+5, the core of the paper, we establish that higher order entropies satisfy conditional entropic inequalities.
+Finally, in Sec.
+6, as an example of application, we concentrate on global solutions.